-These Snickerdoodle Cookies have only 8 ingredients, and make the most aromatic, chewy and delicious cookies with crisp edges.
-They are such a satisfying and tasty cookie, expect them to be gone as soon as you make them!
+These Snickerdoodle Cookies have only 8 ingredients, and make the most delicious, chewy and tender cookies with crisp edges.
+These Classic Cookies are filled with cinnamon and sugar goodness, and are such a satisfying and tasty cookie.
+You can expect them to be gone as soon as you make them!

 ©Eazy Peazy Mealz by EazyPeazyMealz.com

 Pin it to your Cookies board to SAVE it for later!

 Follow Eazy Peazy Mealz on Pinterest for more great tips, ideas and recipes!

 Hi, it’s Sara from Life’s Little Sweets again!
 The first time I had a Snickerdoodle cookie was in high school at a cafe and I was hooked from the first bite.
 It was the late ’90’s and the traditional Snickerdoodle cookie was making a raging comeback.
 Snickerdoodle Cookies also happen to be my husband’s favorite cookies too, so this cookie recipe is definitely one of our family favorites.

 These Snickerdoodle Cookies have perfect crisp edges, with a cinnamon-sugar exterior crust and a chewy interior.
 When they are baking, your house will smell amazing!
 Don’t be surprised if these Snickerdoodle Cookies get devoured in one sitting.

 These Snickerdoodle Cookies have coconut oil instead of unsalted butter.
 The coconut oil adds some healthy fats to the cookies but if you want to use unsalted butter in the same amount then that works too!

 If you make them 1″ dough balls the batch makes about 36 cookies.
 I make them using a medium cookie scoop (1-3/4″ inch width) which makes a larger cookie and this yields 18 cookies.
 If you try this method then you might need to add another minute or two because it will be a larger cookie.